documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 4. **Copy and paste** the Wordpress embed code into the body of your Wordpress article.

 #### Customizing Wordpress embeds
-You also can pass additional parameters to control the size and attributes of the embed.
+You also can pass additional parameters to control the size and attributes of the Wordpress embed.

 * **To set the embed to a particular width**, add [ `width=____px` ] to the end of the embed code.